BAHUBALI2550/International_Bank_Transfer/README.md

-# Blockchain Based Cross Border Payment System
+# Blockchain Based International Bank Transfer

-Cross Border Payment is a private blockchain application based on Hyperledger.
+This is a private blockchain application based on Hyperledger.
 This project aims to facilitate the tracking and processing of cross-border payments.

 ## Project Description

 This project is a blockchain application developed on the Hyperledger framework.
-It includes smart contracts used for tracking, validating, and processing cross-border payments.
+It includes smart contracts used for tracking, validating, and processing international payments.
 A network has been established for transactions between different banks, ensuring transparent monitoring of payment processes.

 ## Installation